-All applicants require full support for the course from their current manager, from whom we ask for a reference.
-Applicants should be aware of and confirm, along with their sponsoring manager, that they and their service are able to commit to all components of the training, including up to two days per week to deliver CAT therapy during and after completion of training.
+All applicants require full support for the course from their current manager.
+Applicants should be aware of and confirm, along with their sponsoring manager, that they and their service have time realistically allocated to complete all components of the training.
+NHS England also expect services to allow graduates of training they fund to have two days per week in their jobs to deliver therapy in the modality in which they trained after completion of training.

 It is extremely helpful to have a working agreement with your manager on undertaking the course, to ensure all parties are clear about the requirements to complete the course.
 This also applies if you move posts while training.
 The agreement relates in particular to the time available to attend training days and supervision; and support to access appropriate training cases in a timely way.
-We supply a suggested working agreement for managers and you will be required to supply a signed copy before starting the course.